AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Level 3*

 You staunch bleeding and set bones through magic.
-Heal an ally you touch of 2d8 damage.
+Heal yourself or an ally you touch of 2d8 damage.

 #### Darkness